7 Signs You’re Not Getting Enough Potassium

 Like calcium or magnesium, potassium is an electrolyte that helps your body function—it’s also one of the nutrients that nutritionists can’t get enough of.
 Potassium lowers your blood pressure and helps with digestive and muscular function, so keeping these levels steady and knowing when to get tested for a potassium deficiency can keep you out of the hospital.

 You have a poor diet

 It’s easy to reach for cookies, chips, and comfort snacks, but if your day-to-day diet isn’t balanced, you could end up with a potassium deficiency.
 “If this is someone not good at eating fruits and vegetables, eating a lot of processed foods, junk foods, they’re at risk for lower potassium levels,” says Manuel Villacorta MS, registered dietitian and founder of Whole Body Reboot in California.
-Here are some potassium-rich foods to add to your diet instead.
+Here are some foods high in potassium to add to your diet instead.

 Your muscles feel weak

 When you’re low on potassium, you’ll feel it in your muscles because potassium is an electrolyte needed for muscle construction and contraction.
 “Potassium is an electrolyte needed by your muscles,” says Villacorta.
 “One of the first symptoms people feel is muscle contraction.”

 Your muscles are cramping